shivgarg/Social-Network/README.md

 ####################################### PART A #######################################

-parser.h      --> contains all the structures required in the programs. parser.cpp    --> contains the file parser. generator.cpp --> contains the thread functions. network.h     --> contains data structure reqired to store student node and faculty node timekeeper.h  --> synchronizes with generator, accepts and wakes up threads main.cpp      --> main function starts timekeeper and generator

 -This program produces "log.txt" , "graph.graphml".
 	--log.txt : Contains all log of all the events that took place in the simulation.
 	--graph.graphml : Contains the generated graph saved in graphml format.